-If you want to appeal the decision
+If you want to appeal

 You can talk with your employer if you feel the decision was wrong or unfair.
 It's a good idea to do this informally at first.